ava-labs/avalanche-docs/docs/subnets/README.md

 ### Separation of Concerns

 In a heterogeneous network of blockchains, some validators will not want to validate certain blockchains because they simply have no interest in those blockchains.
 The Subnet model allows validators to only concern themselves with blockchains that they care about.
 This reduces the burden on validators.

-### Application-Specific Requirements

-Different blockchain-based applications may require validators to have certain properties.
-Suppose there is an application that requires large amounts of RAM or CPU power.
-A Subnet could require that validators meet certain [hardware requirements](../nodes/build/run-avalanche-node-manually.md#requirements) so that the application doesn’t suffer from low performance due to slow validators.

-Subnets can have their own token economy with their own native tokens and fee markets.
-They can launch their own blockchains with customized virtual machines.
-See [Customize a Subnet](../subnets/customize-a-subnet.md) for more details.

 ## Validators